pengi/intcodeutils/README.md

 * [Day 5](https://adventofcode.com/2019/day/5) - opcode 3,4 from part 1, 5,6,7,8 from part 2 and parameter mode 1
 * [Day 9](https://adventofcode.com/2019/day/9) - opcode 9 and parameter mode 2

 Note that the intcode computer contains a "base reference" from day 9.
-In intutils, it is called "stack pointer" or "sp".
+In intcodeutils, it is called "stack pointer" or "sp".

-The intcode files is handled by intutils as described in the puzzles, using the file extension .intcode
+The intcode files is handled by intcodeutils as described in the puzzles, using the file extension .intcode

 ### An example
 ```